kiarafrobles/www.retroreport.org/_backstory/ex-deputy-sheriff-indicted-in-raid-that-maimed-toddler.md

 title: "Ex deputy sheriff indicted in raid that maimed toddler"
 published: true
 date: 2015-07-23T19:55:00.000Z
 lead_copy: "An ex deputy sheriff has been indicted in the May 2014 SWAT team raid that maimed a toddler.
-This is why it matters. "
+This is why it matters."
 backstory_type: backstory
 video: swat-mission-creep
 type: backstories